 The County's largest revenue source, property taxes, has been affected by the declines in property values.
 However, the impact has been mitigated by caps on property tax bill increases passed in 2005 by the State of Nevada Legislature during the housing boom.
 Since tax bills did not increase at the same rate as property values, property tax revenues have been declining at a slower rate than values.
-In fiscal year 2012, property taxes declined 6.8 percent, and are projected to decline an additional 2.9 percent in fiscal year 2013.
+In fiscal year 2013, property taxes declined 3 percent, and are projected to increase only 0.4 percent in fiscal year 2014.
 With the County's overlapping property tax rate currently at the cap of \$3.64 per \$100 of assessed value, a property tax increase is not an option to help offset declining revenues.
-The County's unincorporated tax rate of \$1.3917 per \$100 in assessed valuation has remained unchanged over the last seven fiscal years.
+The County's unincorporated tax rate of \$1.3917 per \$100 in assessed valuation has remained unchanged over the last eight fiscal years.

-Consolidated taxes, consisting of sales, cigarette, liquor, real property transfer and government services taxes (a tax on the value of vehicles), are the second greatest revenue source for the County.
-During fiscal year 2012, this revenue source saw a year-over-year increase of 2.4 percent.
-While this is good news and a positive trend, consolidated taxes declined so drastically since the beginning of the recession that the increased revenue is only slightly better than fiscal year 2001 receipts.
+Consolidated taxes, consisting of sales taxes on cigarettes and liquor, real property transfer, and government services taxes (a tax on the value of vehicles), are the second greatest revenue source for the County.
+During fiscal year 2013, this revenue source saw a year-over-year increase of 6.3 percent.
+While this is good news and a positive trend, consolidated taxes declined so drastically since the beginning of the recession that the increased revenue is slightly less than fiscal year 2009 receipts.